LoboaTeresa/Behavioural-Testing-on-a-Sentiment-Clasiffier/README.md

 # 🧪 Behavioural Testing on a Sentiment Clasiffier 🔬

-Check how robust a sentiment classifier is to random typos in our dataset using Github Actions.
+Check how robust a sentiment classifier is to random typos in our dataset using Github Actions and invariance testing.

 ## 🗃️ Table of contents